jayXkush/Law_Mittr/frontend/README.md

-# LawWise 🏛️🔗
+# Lawyers 🏛️🔗

 ### Your One-Stop Solution for Legal Assistance

-LawWise is a platform where users can **book appointments** with **verified lawyers** at **reasonable pricing**.
+Lawyers is a platform where users can **book appointments** with **verified Lawyers** at **reasonable pricing**.
 It also provides an updated **news & blogs section** to keep users informed about the latest legal trends, along with an **analyze document** feature that helps users understand legal documents in simple language.

 ---

 ## 🚀 Features

-- ✅ **Book Appointments** – Easily schedule consultations with verified lawyers at fair prices.
+- ✅ **Book Appointments** – Easily schedule consultations with verified Lawyers at fair prices.
 - ✅ **Legal News & Blogs** – Stay updated with the latest legal developments and expert opinions.
 - ✅ **Analyze Documents** – Upload legal notices or documents to get a simplified explanation.
 - ✅ **User-Friendly Interface** – Seamless navigation and easy access to legal resources.